Healthy Eating Policy

 Ratification and Review

 This policy was ratified by the Board of Management on the 21st June 2016 and will be implemented from September 2016.
-This policy will be reviewed in 3 years time.
+This policy was reviewed November 2020 by staff and pupils.
+It was ratified by the Board of Management on 17.11.2020.